5 Techniques That Can Relieve Caregiver Anxiety

 2. Touch and describe an object

-• Describe in detail it as if you’re explaining it to someone who has never seen it before
+• Describe it in detail as if you’re explaining it to someone who has never seen it before

 • For example: This is a mug of tea.
 It’s a ceramic column that’s hollowed out so it can hold liquid.
-It’s a pale blue color and there is a handle that fits four fingers.
+It’s a pale blue color, and there is a handle that fits four fingers.
 It has tea inside, a hot liquid made out of leaves…

-• Repeat with various objects until you feel calmer
+• Repeat with various objects until you feel calmer.

-3. Play a memory game
+3. Play a Memory Game

 Ask yourself questions that involve memory or concentrated thinking.